PaulRaatschen/Plan-Merging-Project-Sauerbrei-Raatschen/README.md

 - `Benchmarks/` contains the asprilo instance files used for benchmarking.
 - `Solvers/` contains our plan merging implementations, asp encodings and additional python scripts for benchmarking.
 - `Report/` contains our project report.
-- `Presentation` contains the slides for our project presentation.
+- `Presentation/` contains the slides for our project presentation.

 ## Iterative Solving